tchoutri/pg-entity/README.md

     via UUID

--- A straightforward table definition, which lets us use -- the DerivingVia mechanism to declare some properties of the entity -- in the `deriving` clause, and infer the rest.
+-- A straightforward table definition, which lets us use -- the DerivingVia mechanism to declare the table name -- in the `deriving` clause, and infer the fields and primary key.
--- In particular, the field names will be converted to snake_case.
+-- The field names will be converted to snake_case.

 data Job
   = Job { jobId    :: JobId